magnesj/ResInsight/docs/ObservedData.md

 published: true
 ---

 Observed data, or *Observed Time History Data*, is data measured in time.
+On import of observed data, ResInsight translates the data to make it similar to summary data.
 Observed data can be plotted along with summary data in **Summary Plots**.

 ## Import Observed Data